 Eventually, it occurred to me that I didn’t want to be addicted to this drug (I was also dependent on a store-brand nasal spray), so I tried learning about the core and cause of antihistamine dependency and withdrawal and what it really means.
 I tried a few things like ginger tea and saline nasal spray, but I still felt like garbage.

 I knew there had to be something out there that could help nourish me and get me through the withdrawal.

 Organic quercetin is a non habit-forming natural antihistamine

 This Quercetin is by far the most effective natural antihistamine that has been discovered in nature.
 If you are suffering from the withdrawal of antihistamines, then organic quercetin will decrease the amount of histamine in your blood, while not affecting your brain harmfully.
 It can definitely help you get through your Benadryl or Zyrtec withdrawal phase easily.

 MSM Crystals will heal sulfur deficiency, a cause of allergy symptoms

-MSM is a nutrient that is found in the cells of all plants, animals, and insects.
+MSM in supplements like this one is a nutrient that’s found in the cells of all plants, animals, and insects.
 At this time, our soils are undergoing a change due to the overuse of agricultural chemicals and physical practices.
 Therefore, some minerals like sulfur are not available from our food supply.
 MSM is the biological form of sulfur that is found in our bodies.
 Once you take one dose, you’ll feel a world of difference.